elmariofredo/Knowledge/index.md

 ### [ Technical Debt ]

-    During the planning or execution of a software project, decisions are made to defer necessary work
+    During the planning or execution of a software project, decisions are made to defer necessary work.

+    Note:
+      There should be always visible list of technical debts with possible outcomes.

     References:
       http://c2.com/cgi/wiki?TechnicalDebt